Article I – Name of the Organization

 Section 1.
 Composition and Election

-The operation and property of the corporation shall be managed and administered by a Board of Directors consisting of ten (10) directors, nine (9) of whom shall be recommended and elected by the membership of the Hutchinson Theatre Guild for a term of three (3) years.
-The tenth (10th) director shall be the treasurer/business manager and shall have no term limitation but must be re-elected on an annual basis by the Board of Directors at the annual meeting.
+The operation and property of the corporation shall be managed and administered by a Board of Directors consisting of eight to fourteen directors, all but one of whom shall be recommended and elected by the membership of the Hutchinson Theatre Guild for a term of three (3) years.
+One director shall be the treasurer/business manager and shall have no term limitation but must be re-elected on an annual basis by the Board of Directors at the annual meeting.

 Section 2.
 Rotation